Click the play button to watch the entire documentary short, Bucking Tradition

 Steer Wrestling

 Also known as “bulldogging,” steer wrestling was created especially for the rodeo arena by famed black cowboy Bill Pickett in the early 20th century.
 Bill’s claim to fame was to bite the steer on the nose and lip so that sheer pain kept the animal on the ground.
 Biting is no longer allowed by the PRCA (progress!), but the event can still cause serious injury to the steers.
-Video courtesy of Anti-Rodeo Action New Zealand.
+Image courtesy of Anti-Rodeo Action New Zealand and featured in Bucking Tradition.
+Watch the documentary for the entire steer wrestling sequence.

 Steer Roping